Mark Birtles

 Bloodline

-In the development of the Double Helix trilogy, author Mark Birtles has spent years on writing and research, and in consuming an eclectic shelf-full of books.
+In the development of the Double Helix trilogy, novelist Mark Birtles has spent years on writing and research, and in consuming an eclectic shelf-full of books.
 He's an honors graduate of Indiana University, Bloomington (BA, History, 1991) and currently lives ankle-deep in the Kentucky Bluegrass.
 He spends most of his time reading and writing.

 Bloodline, his first novel and the first in a trilogy, is now available on Amazon.